tq-systems/meta-tq/README.md

 * tq-image-small (based on poky core-image-minimal)
 * tq-image-generic (based on poky core-image-minimal)
 * tq-image-weston (based on poky core-image-weston)
+* tq-image-qt5 (based on tq-image-weston)

 **Attention:** These recipes can be used as a starting point for own customization.
-Because of the intended usage, a lot for debug and test tools are included.
+Because of the intended usage, a lot debug and test tools are included.
 These packages should not go into a production image.
 Depending on the actual project, security must be taken in account.